jbfletch/kstreams-des-demo/README.md

 **SampleLatestNMessagesTest-**  This demonstrates keeping and emitting the last n values (in our example n == 2) for a given key

+**SampleLatestNMessagesWindowTest-** This demonstrates keeping and emitting the last n values (in our example n == 2) for a given key, subject to windows of 10 seconds, in this example late arriving records are dropped

 **To Run:**
 Pull the project down, specify jdk 8+, and run `mvn clean test` this will run the unit tests.